sachinmaile/tooltip/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Inorder to deploy the project on Netlify website follow the below steps

-## In the root folder create a new file called `.netlify.toml` and append the below text
+### In the root folder create a new file called `.netlify.toml` and append the below text
 ```bash
 [build]
   command = "npm run build"